-Royalties may be calculated as a percentage of the sale price, profits made or as a fixed amount per each product unit sold, among others.
-If deductions are to be made (e.g. tax, delivery expenses) it is essential to clearly indicate so, which is often done by including definitions such as "Net Sales".
+Royalties may be calculated on the base of a percentage of the sale price, profits made or a fixed amount per each product unit sold, among others.
+If deductions are to be made (e.g. tax, delivery expenses) it is essential to clearly indicate them, which is often done by including definitions such as "Net Sales".

-The licensee is the one that calculates the royalties due in each period.
+The licensee is the party that calculates royalties due in each period.
 It is therefore important for the licensor to introduce into the licence the mechanisms to monitor the licensee's compliance with its obligations.
-The most commonly used mechanisms are:
+Commonly used mechanisms are:

-- The licensee's obligation to provide to the licensor reports containing the identification of the sales that were the basis for the calculation of the royalties due in an agreed period.
-With the purpose of facilitating the monitoring, a template of the report can be incorporated in the licence agreement as an annex. - The licensee's obligation to keep accurate records linked to the licensor's right to audit such documentation.
+- The licensee's obligation to provide the licensor with reports containing the identification of the sales that were the basis for the calculation of the royalties due in an agreed period.
+With the purpose of facilitating the licensor's monitoring, a template of the report can be incorporated in the licence agreement as an annex. - The licensee's obligation to keep accurate records linked with the licensor's right to audit such documentation.